ssshake/android_wifi_deployment/README.md

 This script puts your phone into wifi connectable mode, and allows your to do all the typical things that you would normally do over USB.
 Logcat, install, uninstall, run, etc.

-I originally created this with helping develop on the GearVR.
+I originally created this to help develop on the GearVR.
 The gearvr requires removing the phone from the headset in order to plug in over USB to upload APKs.
-With this system I'm now able to lead my phone in the headset.
+With this system I'm now able to leave my phone in the headset.

 ## Commmands
 `./connect_wifi.sh`